 \section{Introduction}

-Circuit placement is a fundamental and critical stage in the physical design of very large-scale integrated circuits (VLSI).
-Its primary goal is to determine the specific locations of physical units within a predefined placement area, ensuring device non-overlapping constraints are satisfied while optimizing key performance metrics such as wirelength, delay, and area utilization~\cite{alpert2008handbook}.
+Circuit placement is a fundamental and critical stage in the physical design of very large-scale integration (VLSI) circuits.
+Its primary goal is to determine the specific locations of physical units within a predefined placement area, ensuring that device nonoverlapping constraints are satisfied while optimizing key performance metrics such as wirelength, delay, and area utilization~\cite{alpert2008handbook}.
 The quality of circuit placement has a profound impact on subsequent design stages, including post-placement optimization and routing, directly influencing circuit performance, power consumption, chip area, manufacturing cost, signal integrity, and so on.
 The placement problem is a typical NP-hard problem~\cite{kahng2011vlsi}, necessitating the development of advanced algorithms to address its complexity.

 Existing solutions can broadly be classified into three categories: simulated annealing~\cite{sechen2012vlsi}, partitioning~\cite{lasalle2013multi}, and analytical methods~\cite{viswanathan2007fastplace}.
-The simulated annealing method emulates the physical annealing process, and gradually optimizes the placement by randomly swapping, rotating, or moving modules, assessing the effects of these changes to find the global optimum.
+The simulated annealing method emulates the physical annealing process and gradually optimizes the placement by randomly swapping, rotating, or moving modules, assessing the effects of these changes to find the global optimum.
 Partitioning methods address the placement problem by recursively dividing large instances—comprising net lists and placement regions into smaller sub-problems.
 Once the instance is sufficiently reduced, efficient local optimization algorithms are applied to achieve high-quality placements within each partition~\cite{caldwell1999optimal}.
 Analytical methods leverage linear or nonlinear programming techniques to obtain optimal or near-optimal solutions for the placement problem.
-By modeling placement objectives and constraints mathematically, analytical approaches have emerged as a dominant paradigm for solving large-scale VLSI placement problems, offering exceptional accuracy and scalability~\cite{huang2021optimization}.
+By modeling placement objectives and constraints mathematically, analytical approaches have emerged as a dominant paradigm for solving VLSI placement problems, offering exceptional accuracy and scalability~\cite{huang2021optimization}.